3BMLabs/building.py/docs/usage/PolyGon.md

 #### `__id__(self)`

-Returns the ID of the PolyGon instance.
+Returns the ID of the Polygon instance.

 #### Returns:
-`str`: The ID of the PolyGon instance.
+`str`: The ID of the Polygon instance.

 #### Example usage:
 ```python